 “Our clients have seen incredible progress in improving their customer experience after seeing their NPS and implementing our recommendations.”

 - James Kropp, CEO

 Consider this recent example of a customer experience review for Capital Dermatology from a Promoter:

 “I have seen Dr. Pacheco for more than a decade and have been totally happy with her and her staff the entire time.
 I have recommended her to many of my friends and I know that at least three of them now routinely see her.”

 - Capital Dermatology Patient

-This customer is not just raving about their outstanding experience with the doctor and staff in the review but also recommending Dr. Pacheco to their friends, who are now regular customers.
+This customer is raving about their outstanding experience with the doctor and staff in the review and recommending Dr. Pacheco to their friends, who are now regular customers.

-Implementing Net Promoter Score is a simple and highly profitable way to measure the customer experience you are providing on a daily basis.
-While many companies have tried to develop a DIY method for tracking Net Promoter Score, there are huge advantages to contracting these services from an expert provider.
+Implementing a Net Promoter Score is a simple and highly profitable way to measure the customer experience you provide daily.
+While many companies have tried to develop a DIY method for tracking Net Promoter Score, there are considerable advantages to contracting these services from an expert provider.

 XAmplifier is a proprietary, cloud-based software designed to help businesses build their online reputation, optimize the customer experience, grow digital audiences and drive market insights.